cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 If ss_PQ^0 = ss_PQ^1, we can show a reduction to the LEAK-BIND-K-CT security of the PQ KEM.
 The reduction is given two PQ KEM key pairs as input and must output two distinct PQ KEM ciphertexts that decapsulate to the same key.
-The reduction does this by generating two nominal-group key pairs and running the CK LEAK-BIND-K-CT adversary on all keys.
+The reduction does this by generating two traditional KEM key pairs and running the CK LEAK-BIND-K-CT adversary on all keys.
 Then the reduction outputs the PQ KEM ciphertexts output by the adversary.
 The probability that the adversary wins and ss_PQ^0 = ss_PQ^1 and ct_PQ^0 != ct_PQ^1 and ct_T^0 = ct_T^1 is a